Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/c_data_model_overview.md

     name and local physical characteristics of the file to receive
 - Define the default
-    actions to perform locally during and after the transfer (translation, compression, call to a user EXIT, an end- of- transfer procedure...)
+    actions to perform locally during and after the transfer (translation, compression, call to a user EXIT, an end-of-transfer procedure...)
 - Authorize the default
     time slot and default user associated with the transfers